ecmwf-ifs/ifs-arpege-coding-standards/suites/sections/structure.rst

 Families are used to structure the tasks of the suite, providing both a visual and execution hierarchy in ecFlow.
-These family nodes can be expanded or collapsed to reveal or hide the part of the suite.
+These family nodes can be expanded or collapsed to reveal or hide parts of the suite.
 They can have their own documentation and triggers or can be referenced in other triggers.
 Suites should be laid out in a consistent and logical structure, with families grouping related tasks for clarity and to simplify the required triggers.